David Brent: Appearances outside The Office

 In 2002, Gervais wrote an in-character piece for the BBC website on "what makes a winner" of the FA Cup.
 He said, "Managing a Premiership football team is a bit like running a successful paper merchant.
 There's a lot of similarities.
 I have to pick the right team, I have to lead by example, I have to instil trust and discipline."

-In 2004, Gervais and Stephen Merchant (who co-created the show and the Brent character) recorded two videos for Microsoft in the UK entitled The Office Values, in which David Brent is brought in as a motivational speaker.
+In 2004, Gervais and Stephen Merchant, who co-created the show and the Brent character, recorded two videos for Microsoft in the UK entitled The Office Values, in which David Brent is brought in as a motivational speaker.
 In the videos, Brent repeatedly shows a deep hatred for Bill Gates, at one point calling him a litterbug.
-Additionally, Brent plays a guitar song about the ills of technology versus the human condition, elaborates upon his desire for a comedy show (such as by impersonating Max Wall) and repeatedly makes fun of Jeff (Merchant's character), calling him a dweeb and a nerd for using the word "erroneous".
+Brent plays a guitar song about the ills of technology versus the human condition, elaborates upon his desire for a comedy show (such as by impersonating Max Wall) and repeatedly makes fun of Jeff (Merchant's character), calling him a dweeb and a nerd for using the word "erroneous".
 This culminates in an appraisal in which Jeff repeatedly insults Brent, calling him an idiot, ill-informed, ill-educated and a shaved baboon in a suit, among others.

-Intended as internal training videos, the two videos were leaked online in August 2006 and Microsoft was reportedly unhappy about the leak.
+Intended as internal training videos, the two videos were leaked online in August 2006.
+Microsoft was reportedly unhappy about the leak.

 At Wembley Stadium on 1 July 2007, Ricky Gervais performed as David Brent at the Concert for Diana.
 Alongside Mackenzie Crook as Gareth, Gervais performed a rendition of the song "Freelove Freeway" from episode four of The Office.

 In 2009, Ricky Gervais appeared on Inside the Actors Studio, in which the host James Lipton asked if he could interview Gervais in character as David Brent for a brief period in the show.
 Gervais went on to perform a shortened version of the song "Freelove Freeway".

 Brent made two brief appearances in the American version of The Office.
-In the season 7 episode "The Seminar", he meets his American counterpart Michael Scott (Steve Carell) while coming out of a lift the latter is waiting for.
+In the season 7 episode "The Seminar", he meets his American counterpart Michael Scott (Steve Carell) while coming out of a lift Michael Scott is waiting for.
 Unsurprisingly, the two develop an instant rapport.
-David learns that Michael manages the Scranton branch of Dunder Mifflin (the paper company that is the equivalent of Wernham Hogg in the UK series) and asks if there are any jobs available there, but is told there are no openings at the moment.
-In the final episode of the same season, "Search Committee", Brent appears (via pre-recorded video resumé) as an interviewee for the Scranton manager's job, following Michael Scott's departure from the show several episodes earlier.
-In addition to appearing in the latter episode, Gervais contributed to the script.
+David learns that Michael manages the Scranton branch of Dunder Mifflin, the paper company that is the equivalent of Wernham Hogg in the British series, and asks if there are any jobs available there, but is told there are no openings at the moment.

+In the final episode of the same season, "Search Committee", Brent appears, via pre-recorded video résumé, as an interviewee for the Scranton manager's job, following Michael Scott's departure from the show several episodes earlier.
+Gervais also contributed to the script.

 In March 2013, the BBC broadcast a mini-episode called "The Office Revisited" for Comic Relief 2013, a charity fund-raising event.